Scottw1105/Underdog-Results-Extract/README.md

 ![Download image](readme_img/results.png)

 5. Right click on the chrome extension icon and choose `Options`.
+A new tab will open with an input box.

 ![Download image](readme_img/options_click.png)